Pili Pili (African Hot Sauce)

 Pili Pili, also known as Peri Peri, can mean either “pepper pepper” or “spicy spicy”.
 It is used in both Swahili and Lingala languages.

-green bowl of scotch bonnet peppers
+green bowl of red scotch bonnet peppers.

 How hot is a scotch bonnet pepper?

-Very hot.
+Quite spicy.
 A scotch bonnet pepper has a rating of 100,000–350,000 Scoville units.
 As a comparison, a jalapeño pepper is rated 2,500–8,000 Scoville units.

 Ingredients

-scotch bonnet peppers and garlic on a wooden cutting board
+scotch bonnet peppers and garlic on a wooden cutting board.

 • Scotch bonnet peppers are also sold as Jamaican peppers.
 You can find them in many international food markets.